evaldofelipe/polkadot-automator/README.md

 - Create the project and store and store the `project_ID`.
 You'll use later on the project.

-- Create a Service Account on the new project, download the json, and store the file on a security place.
+- Create a Service Account on the new project, with Owner/Owner permissions, download the json, and store the file on a security place.
 Ansible and terraform will use this key to interact with GCP.

 - If you want change the default Region and Zones defined here, just keep in mind to don't forget to select the right variables.
 If you need, take a look on the regions [list](https://cloud.google.com/compute/docs/regions-zones).